 Meanwhile, Tutu is consecrated Bishop of Lesotho.

-1978 - Tutu is appointed the first black general secretary of the South African Council of Churches, becoming one of the leading critics of apartheid both in South Africa and on the international stage.
+1978 - Tutu is appointed as the first black general secretary of the South African Council of Churches.
+He becomes one of the leading critics of apartheid both in South Africa and on the international stage.

 He describes the apartheid system as "evil and unchristian" and calls for "a democratic and just society without racial divisions" where there are equal civil rights for all.
 He advocates the use of nonviolent resistance by black South Africans and encourages the world community to apply economic sanctions against the regime.
 The apartheid government responds by cancelling his passport.

 1979 - With capital leaving the country because of political instability, and with the economy beginning to slow, the government attempts to reduce industrial unrest by allowing black workers to form unions.
 The first chink in the apartheid system has appeared.

 1983 - The United Democratic Front (UDF), a coalition of nearly 600 organisations, is formed to persuade the government to abolish apartheid.
 Tutu emerges as one of the front's principal spokesmen.
 By 1984 the Front has a membership of more than three million.